 - Doors – Both interior and exterior doors need to open and close properly.
 If a door doesn’t close securely, your tenant could be at risk for an intrusion.
-If a door doesn’t openly smoothly it could be a fire evacuation hazard.
+If a door doesn’t open smoothly it could be a fire evacuation hazard.

 - Ceilings – Look for any water stains, cracks or sags in the ceiling that could be an indication of a water leak or damaged roof that needs to be addressed immediately before it causes additional property damage or collapses on a tenant.

-- Walls – Check all the base of walls and look for any cracks or holes that could let vermon or other pests find a home in the walls.
+- Walls – Check all the base of walls and look for any cracks or holes that could let vermin or other pests find a home in the walls.
 Walls are susceptible to water damaged and should be examined for cracks and water stains.

 - Floors – Sloping floors can indicate structural damage or foundation problems and should be repaired or replaced immediately.
 Stains and soft spots in the flooring can also reveal rot or water damage.

 - Fireplace – A good old fashion chimney sweep will remove any debris that has built up during the fireplace’s warm weather hiatus.
 A clogged chimney runs the risk of igniting a chimney fire or poses a potential health risk for your tenants if the ventilation system is blocked.

 - Smoke and CO Alarms – Even if you require tenants to maintain the smoke detectors and carbon monoxide alarm systems, you should make it a habit to double-check they are working properly every time you inspected the property or perform routine maintenance.
 A passive tenant will easily forget to change the batteries, or worse, some tenants will remove them altogether.